SilentCircle/apns_erlv3/doc/apns_erlv3_session.md

 <ul class="definitions"><li><code>FsmRef = <a href="#type-fsm_ref">fsm_ref()</a></code></li><li><code>Result = ok | {error, term()}</code></li></ul>

 Quiesce a session.
-This put sthe session into a mode where all subsequent requests are rejected with `{error, quiesced}`.
+This puts the session into a mode where all subsequent requests are rejected with `{error, quiesced}`.

 <a name="reconnect-1"></a>